 Sex was certainly way easier pre-kids.
 You could have it whenever and wherever you wanted.
 And now it’s usually more planned, in the car after a date-night, or late at night when you have no energy left.
 But that doesn’t mean it can’t be fun, sexy, and romantic.

 Our lives change dramatically when you have children.
 And sex, sex changes too.
 But it can be whatever you make it to be.
 So go be sex-intentional after those babes are in bed and have some planned sex tonight!”

-Provide strength for other struggling couples.
+Provide strength for other struggling mamas.
 SHARE this story on Facebook or Twitter.